Understanding Your Pathology Report: Prostate Cancer

 What is a pathology report?

-A pathologist is a medical doctor who specializes in diagnosing diseases.
+A pathologist is a medical doctor who uses laboratory tests and techniques to help diagnose diseases.
 Pathologists look at tissue from the body that is removed during surgery or a biopsy.
 You will probably never meet the pathologist, but samples of your prostate tissue will be sent to them for review.
-The pathologist prepares a summary report of their findings, which is called the pathology report.
+The pathologist prepares a summary of their findings, which is called the pathology report.

-You should get a copy of your pathology report for your personal health records and to share with the rest of your healthcare team.
-Understanding this report will help you in making treatment decisions.
+You should get a copy of your pathology report for your personal records and to share with your healthcare team.
+Understanding this report can help you when making treatment decisions.

 What will you find on a pathology report?

-The information in the report depends on how the prostate specimen was obtained.
+The information in the report depends on the method used to get a sample of your prostate tissue.
 Prostate tissue samples can be from a biopsy or surgery.
-If you have a biopsy of your prostate, the pathologist will receive “cores” of prostate tissue (cylinder-shaped samples).
-If you have surgery, called a prostatectomy, the pathologist will receive samples of the entire prostate gland, seminal vesicles, vas deferens, and lymph node(s).
-The report is broken down into a few sections, including:
+If you have a biopsy of your prostate, the pathologist will get “cores” of prostate tissue (cylinder-shaped samples).
+If you have surgery, called a prostatectomy, the pathologist will get samples of the entire prostate gland, seminal vesicles, vas deferens, and lymph node(s).
+The report has a few sections:

 • Some information about the patient.